-- 8 Access shall be provided as follows: - 9 C. Each new development that has at least 50 residential units shall have at least two separate and distinct access points.
-If the shape or location of the property prohibits this, then the single entrance to the development must incorporate a 24-foot minimum pavement width for ingress and a 24-foot minimum pavement width for egress.
-Length of this 24-foot section must be adequate for projected traffic. - D. In order to provide ease and convenience in ingress and egress to private property and the maximum safety with the least interference to the traffic flow on collectors and arterials, the number and location of driveways and other entrances shall be subject to approval as part of the plan review process.
-With non-residential development, joint access and cross access shall be promoted by the Town whenever possible. - E. Tapers, deceleration lanes, acceleration lanes, left turn lanes, bypass lanes, or other facilities shall be provided as requested by the Town Engineer or other agencies (Lake County or FDOT) to protect the safe and efficient operation of all roadways. - F. Roads connecting interior development to a collector or arterial street, if not already paved, shall be improved by the developer to the standards of this chapter. - G. Vehicular circulation for all uses, except for properties in the Town Center Overlay, shall typically be contained within the property, and vehicles located within one portion of the development shall have access to all other portions without using the adjacent street system, unless there are planned street connections to adjacent properties. - H. Plans must illustrate that proper consideration has been given to the surrounding street system, also taking into consideration traffic volumes, proposed street improvements, traffic capacities, pedestrian movements, and safety.
+1 2 D. A taper or turn lane may be required for roads with a functional classification of 3 collector or arterial, or a design speed of thirty-five (35) miles per hour or greater 4 E. Roundabouts may also be considered, where appropriate.
+Standards shall b 5 generally as outlined in the Florida Department of Transportation's Florid 6 Roundabout Guide.
+7 8.03.05Access 8 Access shall be provided as follows: 9 C. Each new development that has at least 50 residential units shall have at least two 10 separate and distinct access points.
+If the shape or location of the property prohibit 11 this, then the single entrance to the development must incorporate a 24-foo 12 minimum pavement width for ingress and a 24-foot minimum pavement width for 13 egress.
+Length of this 24-foot section must be adequate for projected traffic.
+14 D. In order to provide ease and convenience in ingress and egress to private property 15 16 and the maximum safety with the least interference to the traffic flow on collector and arterials, the number and location of driveways and other entrances shall be 17 subject to approval as part of the plan review process.
+With non-residentia 18 development, joint access and cross access shall be promoted by the Tow 19 whenever possible.
+20 E. Tapers, deceleration lanes, acceleration lanes, left turn lanes, bypass lanes, or other 21 facilities shall be provided as requested by the Town Engineer or other agencie 22 (Lake County or FDOT) to protect the safe and efficient operation of all roadways 23 F. Roads connecting interior development to a collector or arterial street, if not alread 24 paved, shall be improved by the developer to the standards of this chapter.
+25 G. Vehicular circulation for all uses, except for properties in the Town Center Overlay 26 shall typically be contained within the property, and vehicles located within on 27 portion of the development shall have access to all other portions without using th 28 adjacent street system, unless there are planned street connections to adjacent 29 properties.
+30 H. Plans must illustrate that proper consideration has been given to the surrounding 31 32 street system, also taking into consideration traffic volumes, proposed street improvements, traffic capacities, pedestrian movements, and safety.
+34 improvements, traine capacities, pedestrian movements, and safety.
+33 8.03.06Cul-De-Sacs 34 Permanent dead-end streets shall not exceed six hundred sixty feet (660') in length.
+Each cul-de way.

-33 8.03.06Cul-De-Sacs